u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 Builtin server
 ==============

-Odoo includes built-in HTTP servers, using either multithreading or multiprocessing.
+Thrive Bureau ERP includes built-in HTTP servers, using either multithreading or multiprocessing.

 For production use, it is recommended to use the multiprocessing server as it